Mary's Blood

 Mary's Blood (メアリーズブラッド, Mearīzu Buraddo) was a Japanese all-female heavy metal band from Tokyo, formed in 2009 by four former members of Destrose.
-It consists of vocalist Eye, drummer Mari, guitarist Saki and bassist Rio since 2012.
+It consists of vocalist Eye, drummer Mari, bassist Rio and guitarist Saki since 2012.
 After releasing three EPs as an independent band, they signed to Nippon Columbia for their first album, Countdown to Evolution (2014).
 Mary's Blood then switched to Victor Entertainment for the release of Bloody Palace (2015) and Fate (2016).
 They signed to Tokuma Japan Communications in 2018 and released three further studio albums, including their highest-charting, Confessions (2019).
 Mary's Blood began an indefinite hiatus on April 9, 2022.

 History

 2009–2017: Formation and major label debut

 After the breakup of Destrose on New Year's Eve 2008, vocalist Eye, guitarist Eri, bassist Niboshi (formerly known as "Kayo"), and drummer Mari later regrouped and recruited guitarist Chiba to form Mary's Blood in December 2009.
 They are named after the "Bloody Mary" cocktail and its namesake, Queen Mary I of England.
 Although the band's name has always been written in English the same way, its members did not pronounce the "s" in Japanese until making their major label debut.
 They released their debut single "Save the Queen" on December 20.
 Their first EP, 0-Zero, was published on June 8, 2011.
 The single "Last Game" followed on November 28 and placed on Oricon's main chart despite being an independent band.
 In 2012, Chiba, Niboshi and Eri all left Mary's Blood in quick succession.
-Another Destrose alumni, Saki, was then recruited as guitarist, and the lineup of Eye, Mari, Saki and bassist Rio was finalized in September.
+Bassist Rio joined shortly before Saki, another Destrose alumni, was recruited as guitarist in July 2012 following an audition, completing the band's final lineup.
+Four months later, they released the EP Scarlet in November 2012.